Northern Province, Zambia: Languages and culture

 Northern Province has a number of tribal groups speaking different languages and dialects.
 However, the most common language is Icibemba, spoken by the Bemba people of Chinsali, Kasama, Mungwi and parts of Mporokoso and Luwingu districts.
 Other prominent languages include Icinamwanga, spoken by the Namwanga people of Nakonde and Isoka districts, ChiTumbuka, spoken by the Tumbuka people of Lundazi, and Icimambwe, spoken by the Mambwe of Mbala district.
 Despite its size and the diversity of languages and dialects, the people of Northern Province generally share a common culture.

 Each of these tribes has its own traditional leadership headed by either a paramount or senior chief assisted by junior chiefs and village headmen.
 The most prominent of the chiefs in the province is Chitimukulu, Paramount Chief of the Bemba.
 Others include Senior Chief Kopa of the Bisa, Senior Chief Muyombe of the Tumbuka, Senior Chieftainess Nawaitwika of the Namwanga, Senior Chief Tafuna of the Lungu and Senior Chief Nsokolo of the Mambwe.

 Economy

 Northern Province has no industry at all, and its primary economic activity is agriculture.
 The most commonly grown crops are maize, millet, sorghum, groundnuts, beans, and rice.
-Most of the food produced is consumed within the province, though a small percentage is bought by traders for resale along the line of rail.
+Most of the food produced is consumed within the province, though a small percentage is bought by traders for resale along the railway.